Jump to ...

 We must contend with the reality that our means of ascribing value to scholarship is founded on discriminative notions of authority and elitist understandings of merit.
 Collaboration, credit, and open access to scholarship have been devalued by an institutional system that attempts to divide us while packaging and selling the products of our academic labor.
 Our goal must be to find ways to resist those systems or circumvent them; for ourselves and for our students.

-It is past time that we actively listen to and elevate voices white supremacy has excluded.
+It is past time that we actively listen to and elevate historically-excluded voices.
 This active listening must begin with a framework which deconstructs pre-existing hierarchies within art and academia.
-As an Anti-Racism Taskforce, we will be self-critical, operate under the conditions of reciprocal respect, and commit to deprogramming colonial conceptions of beauty and worth across The University of Texas at Austin’s Department of Art and Art History.
+As an Anti-Racism Committee, we will be self-critical, operate under the conditions of reciprocal respect, and commit to deprogramming colonial conceptions of beauty and worth across The University of Texas at Austin’s Department of Art and Art History.

-If you have ideas, feedback, or resources that you would like to share with the taskforce, please fill out the following form.
+If you have ideas, feedback, or resources that you would like to share with the committee, please fill out the following form.

 Megan Hildebrandt, Clare Thoman

-Christina Bain, Eddie Chambers, Donalyn Heise, Kristin Lucas, Zach Meisner, Susan Rather, Margo Sawyer, Dawn Steinecker, riel sturchio
+Eddie Chambers, Enrique Figueredo, Donalyn Heise, Kristin Lucas, Susan Rather, Dawn Steinecker, Ariel Wood

-Interested in joining the taskforce?
+Interested in joining the committee?
 Submit your contacts to be considered.